The Ancient Western Classical Arts

 Ancient Greek Art

-When most people think of Ancient Classical arts, they think of Greek Art.
-This is because the Greeks are such a major part of Ancient Classical Arts.
+When most people think of Ancient Classical art, they think of Greek Art.
+This is because the Greeks are a significant part of Ancient Classical Arts.

 The Greeks believed in idealism and harmony in their art.
 Their art can best be described as being an idealist.
 The Greek ideal of beauty was based upon proportions or on the golden ratio of the body parts’ length to each other in their depiction of male and female figures.